Madou Cisse

-Madou Cisse Kane (born 21 April 2005) is a Spanish professional footballer who plays as a midfielder for club Hereford, on loan from club Notts County.
+Madou Cisse Kane (born 21 April 2005) is a Spanish footballer who plays as a midfielder for club Quorn.

 Career

+Notts County

 Having progressed through the youth system at Notts County, he made his first-team debut in January 2023, coming off of the bench in an FA Trophy penalty defeat to Maidstone United.
 At the end of the 2022–23 season, Cisse signed a one-year contract, promotion back to the Football League allowing him to feature in the newly created Development Squad.

 In October 2023, he made his League Two debut for the club from the bench in a 3–0 home victory over Newport County.
 He made his first league start for the club in December 2024, playing 55 minutes in a 3–2 loss to Walsall.

 In July 2025, Cisse joined National League North club Hereford on a season-long loan.

+He was released by Notts County upon the expiry of his contract at the end of the 2025–26 season.

+Non-League

+In July 2026, Cisse joined Northern Premier League Premier Division club Quorn.